sailthru/zephyr-tools/README.md

 How to Install Sublime Text 2 Package
 ============
-The "zephyr.tmLanguage" file can be added to the following directory:
+The "zephyr.tmLanguage" file can be added to:

     ~/Library/Application\ Support/Sublime\ Text\2/Packages/User

 From there, you will be able to select it in underneath the "User"